MileHacker Logo

 Holiday Travel Advice

 Check the dates of Chinese public holidays before you book.
-Traveling during Golden Week holiday period in japans means larger throngs of people and steeper prices for transport and accommodation.
+Traveling during Golden Week holiday period in japans means larger crowds and higher prices for transport and accommodation.

 Etiquette & Cultural Norms